openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 ## Running

-Before running the sample, specify the model and the image:
+Before running the sample, specify a model and an image:

 - you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from Open Model Zoo.
 The models can be downloaded by using the [Model Downloader](@ref omz_tools_downloader).
-- you may use images from the media files collection, available online in [test-data](https://storage.openvinotoolkit.org/data/test_data) storage.
+- you may use images from the media files collection, available online in the [test data storage](https://storage.openvinotoolkit.org/data/test_data).

 The sample accepts an uncompressed image in the `NV12` color format.
 To run the sample, you need to convert your `BGR`/`RGB` image to `NV12`.
 To do this, use one of the widely available tools such